identity-com/iplds/packages/iplds/README.md

 const cid = await store.put(parent);
 const { value } = await store.get(cid, { path: 'users/0/a/b/c/name' }); // 'Alice'
 ```
-Note that path resolution algorithm tries to deffer content reading as long as possible.
+Note that path resolution algorithm tries to defer content reading for as long as possible.
 It will first try to locate the target file by traversing the metadata graph.
 Then the file will be downloaded and decrypted to continue path resolution inside it.

 ### Sharing